jackbrighton/how-to-web/image-optimization.md

 If you don’t use Photoshop, there are any number of other tools for optimizing website images.

 Compressor.io is a free online tool.
 You can drag and drop a source image into it, and download a compressed version of the image.
 Compressor.io doesn’t have any cropping or resizing tools, and you can’t adjust the amount of compression.
 In our tests, Photoshop does a better job of balancing image quality and file size.
 But if you have an image sized correctly for your website, it’ll do in a pinch: [https://compressor.io/](https://compressor.io/)

+##Your Image Workflow

+If you've produced photos for print, you know it's important to maintain the highest quality image throughout the process.
+But with today's cameras, the highest quality image is likely to be 5000 pixels wide, and more than 20 Megabytes in file size.
+Such an image is great for print, but a problem on the web.

+Best practice is to safely store the original image files in their highest resolution, for the day when you need to resize or reuse them in another context.
+Use the original images to crop, size, and export for the web.